 Nowadays, we take monogamy as the standard mating system.
 However, there are many cultures around the world in which it is quite common to have multiple spouses.
 In addition, in ancient times, the first human beings were not actually monogamous.
 Monogamy is actually a historically recent development.

 How Did Monogamy Evolve?

 Thousands of years ago, when humans lived as hunters and gatherers they practiced polygyny, meaning they had multiple wives.
 The best hunters in a certain tribe often had more than one wife because they brought the most food and could support more than one wife.
-The practice of polygyny spread even more when agriculture appeared and men had access to even more food resources.
+The practice of polygyny spread, even more, when agriculture appeared and men had access to even more food resources.

 Polygyny started in ancient civilizations, such as those in the Middle East and Egypt, and then spread to other civilizations, including those in Western Europe.
 It is believed that this trend started to decline in the Middle Ages.
-There are several factors which may have led to the decline of polgyny, but a universal agreement about the correct answer still doesn’t exist.
+There are several factors which may have led to the decline of polygamy, but a universal agreement about the correct answer still doesn’t exist.

-It is believed that polygyny started to decline in the Middle Ages when the Christian church gained more influence in the Western European society and started encouraging monogamy.
+It is believed that polygyny started to decline in the Middle Ages when the Christian church gained more influence in Western European society and started encouraging monogamy.
 Their religious practices made monogamous marriage more common but it didn’t decline polygynous intercourse outside of marriage.

 The acceptance of monogamy in a moral sense is associated with the appearance of democratic societies that strived for social equality.
 This way, not only the wealthy could have a chance to get married but also lower-class men.

 In polygynous societies, the rate of child mortality was higher than in monogamous societies.
 The reason behind this is that men would get many different women pregnant but wouldn’t get involved in raising the children.